 - Chains are compatible with full suspension- With most full-suspension bikes, the effective chainstay length changes as the suspension travels.
 The rear derailleur can compensate for that change by changing the length of the chain.
 This is accomplished with springs in the derailleur which keep the chain at the proper tension.
 This isn’t possible with belt drives.

-Chain Drive Cons
+Cons of Chain Drive

 - More Maintenance- To keep your chain running smoothly, you have to keep it clean.
 This involves scrubbing off the grease and dirt then applying some new lube.
 It’s about a 10-15 minute job.
 A casual cyclist will have to clean and lube their bike chain about once per month.
 If you’re touring, you might need to clean your chain every couple of days.
 Belts operate pretty much maintenance-free.